demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 What to do now?

-Well, We can solve this by introducing an another layer of abstraction[^3]
+Well, We can solve this by introducing another layer of abstraction[^3]

 ```fsharp
 let parsePrimitive<'T> (envVarName : string) : EnvVarParseResult<'T> =